k98kurz/micropycelium/Packager_spec.md

 Greedy routing with this metric tends to favor routing further away from the nodes closer to the root, but sometimes takes longer paths.

+Note that all coordinates must be used for dCPL routing, including any empty trailing or internal coordinates.

 # Peer Discovery and Management